History of rail transport in Tanzania

-The history of rail transport in Tanzania began in the late nineteenth century.
+Rail transport in Tanzania began in the late 19th century.

 Zanzibar

 From about 1880 to 1888, a tramway operated in Zanzibar, then ruled by the second Sultan of Zanzibar, Barghash bin Said.

 In 1905, a second tramway was built, this time by a US company.
 It lasted until 1930.

 Tanganyika

 German colonial period

 The first railway lines in Tanganyika, known at the time as German East Africa, were built soon after the first tramway in Zanzibar.